 Additionally, teens sometimes do this when they have no additional room for passengers in the actual car.
 Trunking is dangerous for obvious reasons — mainly, in the event of a car accident, the riders in the trunk can be injured or killed.

-Some teens are taking the Twilight Saga a little too far and are showing their commitment in a very unusual — and unsafe — way: With "love” bites.
+Some teens are taking the Twilight saga a little too far and are showing their commitment in a very unusual — and unsafe — way: with “love” bites.
 Yes, this dangerous teen trend is exactly what it sounds like.
-Teens are biting each other in what can only be described as a modern day hickey.
+Teens are biting each other in what can only be described as a modern-day hickey.
 Teens who do this are apparently looking for a way to feel closer to their boyfriend or girlfriend.

 The risks: HIV, hepatitis and infection at the bite site.

-If your teen takes the "condom challenge," he’s going to snort a condom through his nose and pull it out of his mouth.
+Generally parents would want their teens to use condoms versus remain unprotected, but in this case, we’re not talking about utilizing condoms for sexual activity.
+If your teen takes the condom challenge, he’s going to snort a condom through his nose and pull it out of his mouth.
 Yes, really.
 It’s hard to imagine how one wins this condom snorting challenge, other than not choking to death.